Glitter (film): Release and promotion

 Following the commencement of Glitter and the release of the soundtrack's lead single "Loverboy", Carey embarked on a short promotional campaign for the song and its parent album.
 However, during the campaign, Carey exhibited what was reported as "erratic behavior."
 On July 17, 2001, Carey was interviewed on the program 106 & Park on the BET network.
 During the interview, Carey hid her thighs behind large pillows and ranted that her life was "one day that was continuous".
 Two days later, on July 19, Carey made a surprise appearance on the MTV program TRL.
 She came out onto the filming stage, pushing an ice cream cart while wearing an oversized shirt.
 Seemingly anxious and exhilarated, Carey began giving out individual bars of ice cream to fans and guests on the program, while waving to the crowd down below on Times Square, while diverging into a rambling monologue regarding therapy.
-Carey then walked to Daly's platform and began a striptease, in which she shed her shirt to reveal a tight yellow and green ensemble, leading him to exclaim "Mariah Carey has lost her mind!"
+Carey then walked to host Carson Daly's platform and began a striptease, in which she shed her shirt to reveal a tight yellow and green ensemble, leading him to exclaim "Mariah Carey has lost her mind!"

 The next day, on July 20, Carey held a record signing for the soundtrack's lead single "Loverboy" at Roosevelt Field shopping mall in Long Island before fans and the media.
 As a camera crew covered the event, she began rambling on several subjects before finally discussing radio-host Howard Stern, and how his form of humor on his program bothered her greatly.
 At that point, Carey's publicist Cindi Berger grabbed the microphone from her hand, and asked the news crew to stop filming.
 Within a few days, Carey posted erratic voice messages on her website which were soon taken down.
 On July 26, she was hospitalized, citing "extreme exhaustion" and a "physical and emotional breakdown".
 Following her induction at an undisclosed hospital in Connecticut, Carey remained hospitalized and under doctor's care for two weeks, followed by an extended absence from the public.
+During her hospitalization, Carey was diagnosed with bipolar disorder.